Effect of Osun River Heavy Metal Contamination on Testicular Function in Wistar Rats

 Authors

-Department of Medical Laboratory Sciences, College of health sciences, Mcpherson University
+3 Department of Medical Laboratory Sciences, College of Health Sciences, McPherson University, Lagos, Nigeria.

 Abstract

-The Osun River, like many water bodies worldwide, is vulnerable to contamination from industrial, agricultural, and domestic sources, leading to heavy metal pollution.
-Pollutants such as lead, mercury, cadmium, and arsenic are common and can accumulate in aquatic environments, posing significant health risks to living organisms, including humans.
-Even at low concentrations, heavy metals can be toxic, with the testes being particularly susceptible due to their critical role in reproduction and hormonal regulation.
-Therefore, this study aims to assess the potential damage to the testes resulting from prolonged exposure to Osun River water contaminated with heavy metals.
+Introduction: The Osun River is prone to contamination from industrial, agricultural, and domestic activities, resulting in heavy metal pollution.
+Widespread contaminants such as lead, mercury, cadmium, and arsenic can build up in aquatic ecosystems, presenting serious health hazards to both wildlife and humans.
+Even at low concentrations, heavy metals are toxic, with the testes being particularly vulnerable given their essential functions in reproduction and hormone regulation.
+This study aims to examine the potential testicular damage resulting from prolonged exposure to heavy metal-contaminated Osun River water.

 Keywords